Break in the weather helps contain a wildfire near South Dakota's second-biggest city

 Officials don't yet know what caused the fire that burned across a steep, rocky area.
 No structural damage was immediately reported.

+In Northern California, there was no containment of a growing wildfire that forced hundreds of people to flee their homes in the remote mountain community of Sierra Brooks, home to about 500 people.
+Authorities expanded evacuation orders Tuesday evening after strong winds pushed flames through dry brush and timber about 50 miles (80 kilometers) north of Lake Tahoe.
+The Bear Fire grew to more than 4.7 square miles (12.1 square kilometers) and sent up a plume of smoke visible about 25 miles (40 kilometers) away in Reno, Nevada.

-Pennington County Fire Administrator Jerome Harvey said those who live in the Rapid City area are in a “red zone,” where wildfires can happen at virtually any time.
+In South Dakota, Pennington County Fire Administrator Jerome Harvey said those who live in the Rapid City area are in a “red zone” where wildfires can happen at virtually any time.

 “You need to be prepared for that,” Harvey said at a news conference Tuesday.
 “These kind of events can happen on a year-round basis.
 There is no longer a defined fire season.”